hundlab/MAT/README.md

     numpy, PyQt5, pillow.
     ![](./images/command_prompt_install.png)
-4. To run MAT either open the command prompt/powershell as directed in (3) and run `python 'Macrophage Analysis Toolkit.py'` or double-click on *Macrophage Analysis Toolkit.py* from the file explorer.
+4. To run MAT either open the command prompt/powershell as directed in (3) and run `py 'Macrophage Analysis Toolkit.py'` or double-click on *Macrophage Analysis Toolkit.py* from the file explorer.

 ### Mac/Linux